-numanities Major Requirements

-A. General Education Requirements

-B. Major Requirements
+A. General Education Requirements B. Major Requirements ARH 1100 Survey of Western Art and Architecture

+A BIL 1100 Summer of Wastern Art and Analytic struct

 ARH 1100 Survey of Western Art and Architecture

 ENG 2305 Masterpieces of World Literature

-HUM 4999 Senior Capstone
+HUM 4999 Humanities Senior Capstone

 MUS 1165 Great Works of Music

 Any PHI course, except PHI 2208

 THE 1050 Introduction to Theatre

-One of the follow ring Religion courses:
+One of the following Religion courses:

 REL 2215 Old Testament

 REL 2216 New Testament

 REL 2218 Basic Christian Beliefs

 REL 2219 World Religions and Philosophies

 Two emphases selected from the list below:

 Art Emphasis

 Three courses, including at least two selected from:

 ARH 3710 Ancient Art and Architecture

 ARH 3720 Medieval Art and Architecture

 ARH 3770 Eighteen and Nineteenth Century Art and Architecture

 ARH 3780 Twentieth Century Art and Architecture

-English Emphas is
+English Emphasis

-Three courses, two of which must be at the 3000 or 4000 level (No 1000 level English courses may count toward this emphasis)
+Three courses, two of which must be at the 3000 or 4000 level

+(No 1000 level English courses may count toward this emphasis)

-Modern Languages Empl hasis -------- ----------- ------ -------
+Modern Languages Emphasis

 Three courses beyond the third-semester language course

 Music Emphasis

-MUS 1171 Theory: Introductory Harmony I (3 hours)
+MUS 1173 Theory: Introductory Harmony (3 hours)

 MUS 1151 Aural Skills I (1 hour)

 MUS 3381 Music History I

 MUS 3382 Music History II

-Philosophy Emphasis
+Philosophy Emph asis

-Three courses, one of which must be at the 3000 or 4000 level
+Three courses, o ne of which must be at the 3000 or 4000 level

-Religion Emphasis
+Religion Emphasi is

-Three courses, one of which must be at the 3000 or 4000 level
+Three courses, o ne of which must be at the 3000 or 4000 level

-Theatre Emphasis
+Theatre Emphasi S

-Three courses including:
+Three courses in cluding:

-THE 4513 Theater History and Literature I THE 4523 Theater History and Literature II
+THE 4513 Theater History and Literature I

+THE 4523 Theater History and Literature II

-C. Bachelor of Arts Degree Requirements 20 hours
+C. Bachelor of Arts De egree Requirements 20 hour S

-D. Electives 16 hours
+D. Electives 'S

-E. Total 28 hours
+E. Total 128 hours